Gatsbywax/wax-blockchain/README.md

 If you are in an Ubuntu docker container, omit `sudo` from all commands because you run as `root` by default.
 Most other docker containers also exclude `sudo`, especially Debian-family containers.
 If your shell prompt is a hash tag (`#`), omit `sudo`.

 #### Pinned Build
-Make sure you are in the root of the `leap` repo, then run the `install_depts.sh` script to install dependencies:
+Make sure you are in the root of the `wax-blockchain` repo, then run the `install_depts.sh` script to install dependencies:
 ```bash
 sudo scripts/install_deps.sh
 ```